jrenaud90/TidalPy/Documentation/Using RadialSolver.md

 radial_solver_solution['tidal']    # Tidal gravitational-viscoelastic results
 radial_solver_solution['loading']  # Loading gravitational-viscoelastic results

-# Ger all complex Love numbers
+# Or you can get all requested complex Love numbers
 # This is a np.ndarray (complex) with the shape of [num_solve_for, 3]
 # The 2nd dimension is, in order, Love/Shida numbers: k, h, l.
 # For example, if you only set `solve_for=('tidal',)` then `radial_solver_solution.love[0, 1]` == tidal k.
 radial_solver_solution.love

-# There are also helpful shortcuts for each Love number.
+# There are also helpful shortcuts for each individual Love number.
 # These are each np.ndarrays but of only size 1 if `num_solve_for==1`
 radial_solver_solution.k
 radial_solver_solution.h